Vasectomy continues to be the safest, most effective and most

 The patient and his wife or partner should participate in a pre-vasectomy consultation, during which the reasons for the vasectomy are discussed, the method descibed and complications and their avoidance is discussed.
 An examination of the area is essential.

-Prior to surgery, a good bath or shower should reduce skin bacterial numbers and a dose of Lorazepam under the tongue helps relax (but prevents safe driving).
+Prior to surgery, a good bath or shower should reduce skin bacterial numbers and a dose of Lorazepam or similar "premed" may be advised to help relax (but this prevents safe driving).
 I advise either an athletic scotal support or wearing two (new) supporting "jockey" shorts for 24-48 hours after surgery.
-Shaving isn't necessary as the pre-pubic area hair is trimed at the time of surgery.
+Shaving isn't usually necessary but you will be advised by the operating doctor.

 Surgical Procedure (Go)

-The modification I use is to leave the distal (testicular) end untied as this has been shown to reduce postoperative congestive pain and the formation of sperm granuloma (25% with traditional method).
+The modification I used was to leave the distal (testicular) end untied as this has been shown to reduce postoperative congestive pain and the formation of sperm granuloma (25% with traditional method).

 Paracetamol or Panadeine and relative rest is recommended with an ice pack and nonsteroidal anti-inflammatory drugs (NSAIDs) if there is any swelling or significant pain.
-The most common post-vasectomy complication is haematoma (a collection of blood) followed by infection (more likely if there was a haematoma) which I usually see if the patient is too active (if you got a haematoma, you were too active!! - and that includes sex, which is best avoided for a few days and then only tried passively).
+The most common post-vasectomy complication is haematoma (a collection of blood) followed by infection (more likely if there was a haematoma) which is more likely if the patient is too active (so if you get a haematoma, you were probably too active!! - and that includes sex, which is best avoided for a few days and then only tried passively).

 To ensure the success of the procedure a sperm count is essential after 20 ejaculations (following the laboratory advice on collection) with a second test (to be sure, to be sure).
 Prior contraceptive methods should continue until the second clear test.
 Annual tests are recommended for the paranoid as spontaneous recanalization remains a possibility regardless of the technique.